TechLabs-Remote-Bootcamp/WS24-MyDailyImpact/deeplearning/README.md

 }
 ```

-## 6. API Keys and connection to Database (Development Only)
+## 6. API Keys and Connection to Database (Development Only)
 For development purposes only:
-- Obtain Mistral API Key: ask Team-Member Ella or Obtain from Mistral AI Platform
+- Obtain **Mistral API Key**: ask Team-Member Ella or Obtain from Mistral AI Platform
-- Qdrant database
+- **Qdrant Database Connection**:
+  - The Qdrant server is hosted on T.V.'s server at `100.107.35.86`
+  - You need Tailscale access to connect to this server
+  - Contact T.V. from the Backend team to request access credentials
+  - The recipe data is stored in the `recipe_test` collection with 768-dimensional embeddings

 ## 7. Current Deployment Status